maxcabrera/retos-js/src/js-challenges/frequency-counter/README.md

 ## Reto #1: Frequency counter

-English: Write a function called `sameFrequency` that given two numbers, return if their digits have the same frequency or not, return true if they do, false if they don't.
+Write a function called `sameFrequency` that given two numbers, return if their digits have the same frequency or not, return true if they do, false if they don't.

 Time complexity O(N)